juxor/afaq/markdown/secC8.md

-indirectly, by federal investment."_ He goes on to state that the _"winners [in earlier years were] computers, biotechnology, jet engines, and airframes"_ all _"the by-product of public spending."_ [quoted by Chomsky, **World Orders, Old and New**, p.
-109] As James Midgley points out, _"the aggregate size of the public sector did not decrease during the 1980s and instead, budgetary policy resulted in a significant shift in existing allocations from social to military and law enforcement."_ [_"The radical right, politics and society"_, **The Radical Right and the Welfare State**, Howard Glennerster and James Midgley (eds.), p.
-11] Indeed, the US state funds one third of all civil R&amp;D projects, and the UK state provides a similar subsidy.
+indirectly, by federal investment."_ He goes on to state that the _"winners [in earlier years were] computers, biotechnology, jet engines, and airframes"_ all _"the by-product of public spending."_ [quoted by Chomsky, **World Orders, Old and New** , p.
+109] As James Midgley points out, _"the aggregate size of the public sector did not decrease during the 1980s and instead, budgetary policy resulted in a significant shift in existing allocations from social to military and law enforcement."_ [ _"The radical right, politics and society"_ , **The Radical Right and the Welfare State** , Howard Glennerster and James Midgley (eds.), p.
+11] Indeed, the US state funds one third of all civil R&D projects, and the UK state provides a similar subsidy.
 [Chomsky, **Op.
+Cit.**
-Cit.**, p.
+, p.
 107] And, of course, the state remains waiting to save the elite from their own market follies (for example, after the widespread collapse of Savings and Loans Associations in deregulated corruption and speculation, the 1980s pro-"free market" Republican administration happily bailed them out, showing that market forces were only for one class).